mayaelkadi/MayaElkadi/README.md

 I'm a software engineering student at **Czech Technical University (ČVUT FIT)** in Prague and currently working as a **Frontend Application Engineer at Siemens**.

-I enjoy building clean interfaces, connecting frontend and backend systems, and working on projects that combine software engineering with real-world applications.

-Most of my work involves **web development, APIs, and full-stack applications**, and I’m especially interested in building systems that are scalable and easy to maintain.
+I enjoy turning ideas into real software — from designing clean user interfaces to building the backend systems that power them.
+Most of my experience is in **web development and full-stack applications**, where I focus on writing maintainable code and building systems that scale.

+Alongside my work at Siemens, I’ve built projects ranging from **AI-powered platforms and document chat systems to full-stack recommendation applications**, working with modern frameworks, APIs, and databases.

+I'm always looking to deepen my understanding of **software architecture, distributed systems, and intelligent applications**, while continuing to build practical projects that solve real problems.

 ---